markosjal/AirScan/README.md

 This software stand-alone:

   	eSCL/AirPrnt functionality for OSX and Mopria is incomplete, however it will get you a scanner GUI from which you can scan with a web browser.

 This software with sane-airscan:

   	This software combined with sane-airscan (https://github.com/alexpevzner/sane-airscan) as described below will give you SANE support for this scanner.

+This software with your command line scanner under linux:

+	I am interested in anyone who may have created a command line scanner for any scanner not otherwise supported in SANE.
+As I can fairly easily modify this software to accommodate your comand line scanner.

 SANE support is a 2 part process.
 You will need: